 Whatever your circumstances, if you are looking to replace your boiler with something more energy-efficient a heat pump grant from the new Boiler Upgrade Scheme could make the switch much easier on your wallet.

 This Government grant scheme will help you to get ahead of the curve and upgrade your boiler before gas boilers are banned completely.

 It offer grants for property owners who install heat pumps (and in some cases biomass boilers).
-It starts in April 2022 and could provide you with £5,000 for installing an Air Source Heat Pump or £6,000 for installing a Ground Source Heat Pump.
+It started in April 2022 and these grants provide you with £5,000 for installing an Air Source Heat Pump or £6,000 for installing a Ground Source Heat Pump.
 Owners with solid fuel heating can also get a grant towards a biomass boiler.